How To Play Blokus With 2 Players | Pro Tips And Tricks

 So, you want to play blokus but there are only two of you.
-Do not despair, here are some variations to delight you.
+Great, this article is just for you.

 This article describes two amazing variations on how to play blokus with 2 players.
 If you have the 4 player version of blokus then you’ll find out the best way to play blokus with two.
-Make sure you read the second one as this is the best version.
+Make sure you don’t miss the second variation as this is the best one.
 Let’s take a look now.

 For those who are reading this and don’t know what Blokus is.
 Blokus is a tetris-like game distributed by Mattel Games.
 The game is for 2-4 players and for ages 7+.